What is Q fever?

 Who is at risk?

-- abattoir and meat workers (including contractors who visit these facilities)
+- abattoir and meat workers

-- farmers and shearers
+- livestock and dairy farmers and farm workers

-- veterinarians, veterinary assistants and veterinary students
+- veterinarians, veterinary nurses/assistants/students and others working with veterinary specimens

 - agriculture college staff and students (working with high-risk animals)